TosbackCgusBridge-Bot/CGUs-versions/Intuit/Privacy Policy.md

 \*Levi's® "Lowest Prices of the Season" refers to the time period through 9/5.
 Prices may be further reduced on items as a part of clearance in the future.

     Back-To-School Outfits you'll love for every day of the week.
+Shop Back-To-School Shop Gift Cards Home Sale 30 to 50% Off

+Select styles

-Shop Back-To-School Shop Gift Cards Sephora Shop New Arrivals: JCPenney | optical Kids' Glasses $39.99, one pair Kids' Glasses $69.99, two pairs
+Shop All Home Shop Bedding Shop Curtains &.
+Drapes Shop Kitchen &.
+Dining Shop Furniture &.
+Mattresses   Sephora Shop New Arrivals: JCPenney | optical Kids' Glasses $39.99, one pair Kids' Glasses $69.99, two pairs

 Ends September 30

-Get Details: Red Zone Clearance 50 to 70% Off Clearance
+Get Details: Red Zone Clearance 80% Off Final Markdowns Plus!
+New Markdowns 50 to 70% Off Shop Clearance Now: JCP Salon 30% Off Haircare Products

-In Store and Online

-Shop Clearance Now: JCP Salon 30% Off Haircare Products

 Select styles